getty-zig/json/README.md

     }
     ```

-2. Expose Getty JSON as a module in `build.zig`:
+2. Add Getty JSON as a module in `build.zig`:

     ```diff
     const std = @import("std");